MicrosoftDocs/powerbi-docs/powerbi-docs/admin/read-only-apis-service-principal-auth.md

 ---
 title: Use Power BI read-only Admin APIs with service principal authentication (preview)
-description: Learn how to enable service principal authentication to permit use of Power BI APIs.
+description: Learn how to enable service principal authentication to permit use of Power BI read-only APIs.
 author: paulinbar
 ms.reviewer: ''
 ms.service: powerbi